 There are numerous possible causes of skin disease and diagnosis can be extremely complicated, and it can be frustrating and time consuming to identify what causes your dog's skin disorder.
 But don't despair!
-Be patient and work like a detective!
+Be patient!
 Identifying the cause is essential to curing your dog so work closely together with your vet.

 Here are some possible causes of dog eczema:

 Poor-quality commercial dog food is a common cause of eczema in dogs since the food does not have all the essential nutrients that are so important for healthy skin and coat.

 In fact, one way to see if a dog diet is healthy or not is to look at the dog's skin and coat condition.
 Poor skin/coat condition is often an indication of poor-quality food.

 If you have been feeding your dog commercial dog food, try switching to a better-quality brand, or better yet, try giving your dog natural, home-made food.

 Dogs may develop chronic skin disorders if they are continuously exposed to environmental pollutants such as pesticides, flea chemicals, exhaust gas, chemicals from household cleaning materials, synthetic furnishings, and so on.

 Airborne allergens and irritants such as pollens, house dust, cigarette smoke can also cause skin problems in dogs (atopic dermatitis), often manifested as skin irritations with eczema-like symptoms.